-According to Origin Energy, you can book your move online before 1 pm to get power on the next business day.
-Meanwhile, natural gas can take up to three days.
+Did you know you can book your move online with most energy providers to get power on the next business day?
+Note that gas connections can take a few days.

 Book your movers ASAP

 Highly rated removalists can be extremely busy, and many are booked out weeks in advance.
 As soon as you know your moving date, book the removalists straight away.

 Weekends are a busy time for moving, and it may be harder or more expensive to book removalists for a weekend compared to a weekday.
 If you can arrange to move during the week, it can be easier to book removalists and cleaners.